 What is the difference between CRM and DMS?

-A CRM focuses on managing customer data and interactions, while a DMS is used to store, organize, and retrieve documents within an organization, ensuring efficient document control and collaboration.
+A CRM focuses on managing customer data and interactions, while a DMS stores, organizes, and retrieves documents within an organization, ensuring efficient document control and collaboration.

 -